 Screenshot of The Farmer's Dog FAQ page

 The FAQ section has answers to common questions but isn’t as extensive as I’d expected.
-For a pricey human-grade dog food service, I imagined the FAQ would be more easily searchable and extensive, especially regarding specific ingredients, recipes, and vitamin and mineral information.
+For such a user-friendly website, I imagined the FAQ would be more easily searchable and extensive, especially regarding specific ingredients, recipes, and nutrition information.

 If your dog doesn’t enjoy The Farmer’s Dog meals, there’s an accommodating solution in place.
-The company is willing to send out different recipes for your dog to try, ensuring you find the right fit.
-Alternatively, if you choose a refund, the only requirement is that the food is donated to a shelter.
-This policy not only helps your pet but also supports dogs in need.
+The company is happy to send out different recipes for your dog to try, ensuring you find the right fit.
+Alternatively, if you choose a refund, the only requirement is that the leftover food is donated to a shelter.
+I really like this policy, as it gives you peace of mind without letting good food go to waste.

 Screenshot of the Cancel My Subscription screen with a question asking the reason for canceling followed by a range of various options

 You have the option to pause your subscription for up to 6 months, which is quite convenient.
-However, if you decide to cancel, be prepared for a series of questions aimed at offering cost-saving alternatives or adjusting your plan.
-My colleague mentioned that this process felt a bit tedious but appreciated the convenience of handling everything online.
-You can read more about it in this quick guide on how to cancel your The Farmer's Dog subscription.
+However, if you decide to cancel online, be prepared for a series of questions aimed at offering cost-saving alternatives or adjusting your plan.
+My colleague found this process a bit tedious but appreciated the convenience of handling everything online.

 How The Farmer’s Dog Compares to Other Pet Food Services